-The most popular story among the queens in the past is the story of queen Anula and she was married to King Chora Naga.
-King Chora Naga was not popular among the people as a good ruler while he was committed some atrocities.
+The most popular story among the queens in the past is the story of queen Anula and who was married to King Chora Naga.
+King Chora Naga was not popular among the people as a good ruler while he committed some atrocities.
 It is said that Queen Anula killed her husband by poisoning and then married Kudatissa, the son of Chora Naga.

 After a brief period of their marriage, Kudatissa was also killed by queen Anula with help of Siva, a palace guard who fell in love with queen Anula.
 After the demise of Hudatissa queen, Anula ascended the throne and Siva were named as her consort.
 Vatuka who was an Indian carpenter was the next spouse of queen Anula.
 Queen Anula eliminated Siva by poisoning while; Vatuka was promoted to his Sivas station.
 Changing of companions of queen Anula did not stop with this incident and she then married a fire-wood carrier, who worked in the palace and then a Brahman.
-In all the occasion she poisoned the man who she needs to get rid of.
+On all the occasions she poisoned the man who she needs to get rid of.

-Queen Anula was on the throne for a brief period before she was killed by Kalakanni Tissa, the brother of Kudatissa, second spouse of queen Anula.
+Queen Anula was on the throne for a brief period before she was killed by Kalakanni Tissa, the brother of Kudatissa, the second spouse of queen Anula.
 It is said that queen Anula was burnt alive to death by Kalakanni Tissa.
 Queen Anula considered being the first queen of Sri Lankan history.

 Queen Sivalee, the second queen of the island did not fortunate to have a vibrant carrier; it is very little known about her life as a ruler.
 Historical evidence suggests that she ascended the throne after the demise of Chulanga, brother of Sivalee.
-Queen Sivalee has also ruled the country for a very brief period, even shorter than the queen Anula, owing to her cousin Illanaga, who disposed her from the kinship.
+Queen Sivalee also ruled the country for a very brief period, even shorter than queen Anula, owing to her cousin Illanaga, who disposed of her from the kinship.

 It is believed that queen Anula and Sivalee ascended the throne during the Anuradhapura period.
-The third queen who ruled the country belied to be ascended the throne during the Polonnaruwa period.
-The capital of the island was shifted to Polonnaruwa from Anuradhapura owing to constant south Indian invasions by 11th century AD.
-The third queen of the country believed to be ascended the throne while King Parakramabahu ruling the country from Polonnaruwa.
+The third queen who ruled the country belied to ascend the throne during the Polonnaruwa period.
+The capital of the island was shifted to Polonnaruwa from Anuradhapura owing to constant south Indian invasions by the 11th century AD.
+The third queen of the country was believed to be ascended the throne while King Parakramabahu ruling the country from Polonnaruwa.
 Owing to the reason that King Parakramabahu the great was also ruling some parts of the country, queen Sugala was not the sole ruler of the country.

-After many pitched battles against the army of King Parakramabahu, it proved that army of queen Sugala was capable of defending the independence of Ruhunu Rata, against the Army of King Parakramabahu.
-It was the end of the uprising against the king Parakramabahu from Ruhunu Rata and the end of the queen Sugala as the third queen of the history of Sri Lanka.
+After many pitched battles against the army of King Parakramabahu, it proved that the army of queen Sugala was capable of defending the independence of Ruhunu Rata, against the Army of King Parakramabahu.
+It was the end of the uprising against king Parakramabahu from Ruhunu Rata and the end of queen Sugala as the third queen of the history of Sri Lanka.

 Historical evidence suggests, that king Lokissara was on the throne for a very brief period before he was deposed by queen Leelawathi.
 An invader from South India named Parakarama Pandu invaded the country and ruled Sri Lanka, ending the seven months of a brief period of the ruling of Leelawathi.
 It was the third term of queen Leelawathi as the ruler of the country.

 Dona Katharina or Kusumadevi was the daughter of Wimaladharmasuriya 1.
 And she was married to a Kandyan king.
-After the death of king Wimaladharasuriya, she became regent of the Kandyan kingdom and later married her brother in law (Senarath).
+After the death of king Wimaladharasuriya, she became regent of the Kandyan kingdom and later married her brother-in-law (Senarath).
 It is believed the heir to the throne after the death of king Wimaladharmasuriya was killed by poisoning by Senarath.
 Dona Katharina died one year later in grief following the death of her eldest son.